Version2beta/version2beta/src/articles/why_be_functional_post.md

 If our functions have no side effects, then the only effect they have on the meaning of our program comes from the value they return.
 They are referentially transparent, and simple to reason about.

-Our functions should be pure, at least within the limits of the language.
+Our functions should be pure, but within the limits of the language.
 For example, any language that passes arguments by reference risks mutating those arguments.
 Python, for example, passes object references by value, which means the function will be looking at the same object in memory that was passed to it.
-If the standard ways of interacting with that object also mutate it, as Python Arrays do, it will mutate it in place and have side effects unless the developer knows to avoid this.
+If the standard ways of interacting with that object also mutate it, as Python arrays do, it will mutate it in place and have side effects unless the developer knows to avoid this.

 * Our program is a composition.